-Welcome to the Criminal Justice Information Network of North Carolina -- Current Bills With Potential Impact to Criminal Justice (Click Here)
+Welcome to the Criminal Justice Information Network

 The North Carolina Criminal Justice Information Network (CJIN) is a statewide criminal justice infrastructure that allows the sharing of information between state and local criminal justice agencies.
 North Carolina is recognized in the nation as one of the leading states in developing a statewide criminal justice information network.

 The CJIN Board recommends projects to provide more effective communications for law enforcement across the state.
+To view the approved Budget for the 2013-2015 fiscal years, please click here.

 As stated in the 2013 Annual Report to the General Assembly, the CJIN Board has successfully implemented a number of projects, including mobile voice and data, fingerprinting, and court and juvenile justice applications, along with access to federal databases.